 MovieLens One of the online data sets contains movie ratings submitted by users on MovieLens, a movie recommendation website.
 The data set contains 100,000 ratings applied to 9,000 movies by 600 users.
-There's a README.txt file in the folder that contains more information about the data set (you can alternatively read an online version here).
+There's a README.txt file in the folder that contains more information about the data set.
+(Alternatively, read an online version.)